-Bobby is one of those surprise characters – we start out hating him, and then wham!
-All of a sudden, we both like and respect him.
-Well then.
+Jorgenson is one of those surprise characters—we start out hating him, and then wham!
+All of a sudden we both like and respect him.
+Well, then.

 He replaces Rat as the team's medic, so automatically we (and the men) are wary of him.
-Then, he bungles Tim's wound so badly that Tim nearly dies of shock and gets gangrene of the butt.
+Then, he bungles O'Brien's wound so badly that he nearly dies of shock and gets gangrene of the butt.

-But when we meet Bobby again a few months later, he's totally different.
-He owns up to his mistake, admits that it still gives him nightmares, and apologizes to Tim, but he doesn't debase himself.
+But when we meet Jorgenson again a few months later, he's totally different.
+He owns up to his mistake, admits that it still gives him nightmares, and apologizes to O'Brien, but he doesn't debase himself.
 He doesn't make himself pathetic.
-And this makes Tim – and us – unable to hate the guy.
-When he and Tim are close at the end of "The Ghost Soldier," it feels right, unlikely the unholy partnership of Tim and Azar.
+And this makes O'Brien—and us—unable to hate the guy.
+When he and O'Brien are close at the end of "The Ghost Soldier," it feels right, unlike the unholy partnership of O'Brien and Azar.